strauchlab/iNNterfaceDesign/README.md

 The software is developed for Linux-based systems.

 The following software and python packages have to be installed  in order to run iNNterfaceDesign.
 1. python v3.7 or higher;
 2. PyRosetta;
 3. Tensorflow.

 A manual to the program can be found here, in "Manual.docx" file.
 The manual contains instractions for both iNNterfaceDesign as a whole and PepSep methods only separately.

+##How do I reference this work?

+Syrlybaeva R., Strauch E-M. Deep learning of Protein Sequence Design of Protein-protein Interactions.

+bioRxiv (2022) doi: 10.1101/2022.01.28.478262